rsalunga29/security-notes/Offensive Security/Web Application Security/Server-side Vulnerabilities/Insecure Deserialization/Introduction.md

 Many programming languages natively support serialization, some of these languages serialize objects into binary formats, while others use different string formats, with varying degrees of human readability.

+There are other terms for serialization, depends on what language is being used, these are "marshalling" (Ruby) and "pickling" (Python).

 All of the original object's attributes, including private fields are stored in the serialized data stream.
 To prevent this from happening, a field must be explicitly marked as "transient" in class declaration.

-There are other terms for serialization, depends on what language is being used, th are "marshalling" (Ruby) and "pickling" (Python).
+## What is insecure deserialization?